MSSG-07/amfoss-tasks/README.md

 I would actively participate in workshops,events and hackathons conducted by the club.
-Helping the club to organize various events will also be on top of the contribution list.I will utilise every single opportunity to exibit my skills to represent the Club with atmost dedication and sincerity
+Helping the club to organize various events will also be on top of the contribution list.I will utilise every single opportunity to exibit my skills to represent the Club with at most dedication and sincerity

 ## WHAT ARE YOUR FIELDS OF INTEREST AND HOW DO YOU PLAN ON WORKING ON THEM?